 This Practice Note considers some of the key cases on the principle of objective justification for direct and indirect discrimination.
 The relevant cases include Bilka-Kaufhaus GmbH v Weber von Hartz, Trustees of Uppingham School v Shillcock, Cross v British Airways, Woodcock v Cumbria Primary Care Trust, MacCulloch v Imperial Chemical Industries, the Heydey case, Seldon v Clarkson Wright & Jakes, Homer v Chief Constable of West Yorkshire Police and Ministry of Justice v O’Brien.

-This Practice Note discusses the key cases in which the courts have been concerned with claims based on the Part-time Workers (Prevention of Less Favourable Treatment) Regulations 2000 or the underlying European Directive, ie with issues as between part-time and full-time workers, whatever the gender of the workers concerned.
-This Practice Note also discusses the key cases in which the courts have been concerned with claims based on the Fixed-term Workers (Prevention of Less Favourable Treatment) Regulations 2002 or the underlying European Directive, ie with issues as between fixed-term and permanent workers.
+This Practice Note discusses the key cases in which the courts have been concerned with claims based on the legal framework for part-time workers (including the Part-time Workers (Prevention of Less Favourable Treatment) Regulations 2000), ie with issues as between part-time and full-time workers, whatever the gender of the workers concerned.
+This Practice Note also discusses the key cases in which the courts have been concerned with claims based on the legal framework for fixed-time workers (including the Fixed-term Workers (Prevention of Less Favourable Treatment) Regulations 2002), ie with issues as between fixed-term and permanent workers.

 This Practice Note considers pension discrimination issues relating to part-time workers, including in terms of establishing indirect discrimination, retrospective membership issues and applicable time limits.
 This Practice Note also looks at the impact of the Part-time Workers (Prevention of Less Favourable Treatment) Regulations 2000, SI 2000/1551.